WTWV-FM: 92-9 The Wave

 In early 2005, Max Media purchased WFOG, and the rest of the Barnstable cluster, making the stations locally owned and operated.
 Later that year, on July 1, the station changed its moniker to "FM 92-9 WFOG."
 To mark the switch, it played a countdown of the top 100 songs for each year from 1965 to 1985.
 Then, at 6 a.m. on July 21, "WFOG" signed off with Beach Boys' "Catch a Wave."
 Max Media then flipped the station to adult contemporary as "92-9 The Wave," with "Forever Young" by Rod Stewart as its first song.
 The call letters switched to WVBW.
 After airing an adult contemporary format for several years, the station transitioned to more of an adult hits format, with an emphasis on older music.

 Barry Michaels was the morning drive time host for the station since the beginning of the oldies format.
 In July 2005, Michaels was let go by the new owners, who had hired Dick Lamb, the former morning host from rival station WWDE-FM, known as "2WD."
 In the weeks leading up to the Lamb's debut, it was hinted that he would return to the air on The Wave.
 Lamb recorded a TV commercial saying that he would be the host of a new morning show on The Wave.
 This was also mentioned on the station's bumpers between songs.
 On September 12, 2005, Lamb made his return to the airwaves as the new morning host for The Wave, along with his "2WD Breakfast Bunch" sidekick Paul Richardson.
 Jennifer Roberts, the only remaining member of the former morning show, also joined them.
 A contest was held to name the new morning show.
 Voters picked "Dick Lamb and the Morning Wave."

 On May 3, 2011, WVBW segued from Adult Hits to Classic Hits, though no personnel changes were made.
 The station now plays hits of the 1970s, 1980s and 1990s, competing with iHeartMedia-owned WVMA until that station flipped to Top 40 in April 2012.

 In September 2018, the station shifted its musical focus from classic hits to adult contemporary while maintaining its "Wave" branding.
 The switch put WTWV-FM in competition with rival AC station WWDE 101.3 FM.

 On June 26, 2022, radio industry website RadioInsight disclosed that Max Media had applied to move the WVBW call letters to what was WVHT, its sister station.
 Upon the move, 92.9 would change its call letters to WTWV-FM.
 The change was approved by the FCC on June 29.

+On February 5, 2026, the station flipped to a yacht rock format, while retaining the “92.9 The Wave” branding.